Yepoleb/gog_gdpr/web.md

 ## birth_date

 Table with the date of birth.
+In my case this data was incorrectly dumped.

 * `dataUrodzenia`: Date of birth